debtcollective/student-debt-campaign/src/pages/index.md

       One reason more and more of us are having a hard time paying down our debt is because the cost of college has gone up, but our pay hasn’t.
-Instead, the labor market has “credentialized.”
+Instead, the labor market has "credentialized".
 This means that, over the last few decades, people needed to take on more debt to get more degrees just to get the same jobs earning the same wages as people in previous generations.
 As one analysis shows, a result of this credentialization is